AkaiMage/UnityChanToonShaderVer2_Project/README.md

 To those in the vrchat shader community, Thank you all.
 After all my study and dumb questions towards acquaintances and friends i got UTS to look right in vrchat!
 I hope to author my own original toon shader someday, but because how much i like UTS approch i'll likely see myself  improving aspects of UTS until its barely recognisable.

 In regards to improvements i will accept code contribution as pull requests!
 If you see something to improve pass me the bug fix for my fork (please use git so your work is recorded in the system!).
-I will stick to github and git methodology so everything is recorded and easy to manage as shader community that wants to contribute to my project.
+I will stick to github and git methodology so everything is recorded and managed.

-I believe UTS is one of the best approaches to toon shading with its effects, it takes the artists' toon ramps and painting, shines, rims, and macaps and does the least random realistic and color tinting so what the artists wants they get, as well as options to disobey unity's light model if they feel evil!
+I believe UTS is one of the best approaches to toon shading with its effects, it takes the artists' toon ramps and painting, shines, rims, and matcaps and does the least random realistic and color tinting so what the artists wants they get, as well as options to disobey unity's light model if they feel evil!

 Today mainline UTS has moved forward to v2.0.5+ and this little side branch of mine was for v2.0.4+.
 It should be possible to swap other version of UTS2 with mine for a while.